10 essential data management roles for 2025

 1. Database administrator

-As the job title indicates, database administrators (DBAs) are responsible for managing the organization's databases.
+As the job title indicates, database administrators (DBAs) manage the organization's databases.
 Regardless of the specific database management system (DBMS) platform an administrator supports, the core DBA responsibilities are the same: system availability and database performance, security, monitoring and recovery.

-In addition to their back-end support duties, DBAs ensure that data is efficiently organized and stored.
-For databases that require a predefined schema, they work with application developers and data administrators to design and create the physical objects for storing the data; they also index structures and logical objects to provide efficient database access.
-Other tasks for a DBA include creating user accounts and assigning access privileges, as well as helping developers and end users debug and optimize applications.
+In addition to their back-end support duties, DBAs ensure data is efficiently organized and stored.
+For databases that require a predefined schema, DBAs work with application developers and data administrators to design and create the physical objects for storing the data; they also index structures and logical objects to provide efficient database access.
+Other tasks for a DBA include creating user accounts, assigning access privileges, and helping developers and end users debug and optimize applications.

 As DBA workloads increase, organizations often separate the functions into separate system and application support roles.
-System DBAs are responsible for supporting the back-end DBMS infrastructure, while their application DBA counterparts work with data and objects inside the platform and assist developers and users.
+System DBAs support the back-end DBMS infrastructure, while their application DBA counterparts work with data and objects inside the platform and assist developers and users.
 Data warehouse DBA is another specialized role.

 The key responsibilities of a DBA include the following: